denpeshkov/cs-notes/100 Go Mistakes/Code and Project Organization.md

 - The server may be in inconsistent state during configuration
 - It also precludes the possibility of making a type immutable
+- No validation at the instantiation time.
+Need to use a separate `Valid` method

 But, ignoring this issues this approach is useful and the most simple one